 There's a ton of pressure on the Buccaneers to win this season, and for them to do so, they'll need Jameis Winston to finally play up to his potential.
 He'll be able to do that if properly protected, and Quenton Nelson is the top offensive lineman in this class by a mile.
 I believe he'll be the pick if he's available unless Saquon Barkley or Bradley Chubb slip by some miracle.

 As mentioned in the first round, the Buccaneers really need to make sure Jameis Winston plays better in 2018.
-If Quenton Nelson isn't available, there's a good chance Isaiah Wynn could be Tampa's pick at this spot.
+Part of that will require finding a better running back to replace Doug Martin, who was recently cut.

 Rd.
 3, Pk.
 5